nishant0820/Real-Time-Chat-Application/server/README.md

 ---

-For frontend setup documentation, see the [Frontend README.md](../client/README.md) file.\n For full application documentation, see the main [README.md](../README.md) file.
+For frontend setup documentation, see the [Frontend README.md](../client/README.md) file.

+For full application documentation, see the main [README.md](../README.md) file.